ezored/ezored/extras/docs/DISTRIBUTION.md

 You can call "dist" verb from any target, example:

-> python make.py target linux_app dist
+> python make.py target linux dist

 The folder with name **dist** has data to deploy (Android, iOS, Windows, macOS, Linux and others) and this folder is not versioned, but you can download distribution file with the following command:

-> python make.py target linux_app dist download --version=1.0.0
+> python make.py target linux dist download --version=1.0.0

 This command will download a packed file and will unpack to **"dist"** folder:

 You can also generate a packed **"dist"** folder again using:

-> python make.py target linux_app dist generate --version=1.0.0
+> python make.py target linux dist generate --version=1.0.0

 And you can upload with:

-> python make.py target linux_app dist upload --version=1.0.0
+> python make.py target linux dist upload --version=1.0.0

 Obs 1: This template come configured with AWS S3 when upload distribution files.